 The economics of traditional publishing requires a printed book to sell thousands of copies before the costs of retailers, distributors, publishers, marketing, unsold copies, etc are covered.
 This means that there is a preference for publishing books that appeal to the mass market and can safely be sold in high volume through chain stores and supermarkets in order to drive down the unit cost.

-We operate an open-submissions policy to encourage new authors and also digitally republish backlist titles for existing authors.
+We operate an open-submissions policy to encourage new authors, and also digitally republish backlist titles for existing authors.
 We’d be delighted to speak to you.
 Contact us on email@example.com to learn more.